kjappelbaum/compmat_resources/docs/ml.rst

 Articles
 --------
-* `Model Evaluation, Model Selection, and Algorithm Selection in Machine Learning <https://arxiv.org/abs/1811.12808>`_ focusses on classification problems but still is a great resource of how to perform performance evaluations.
+* `Model Evaluation, Model Selection, and Algorithm Selection in Machine Learning <https://arxiv.org/abs/1811.12808>`_ focusses on classification problems but still is a great resource of how to perform performance evaluations (regarding multiple testing remember the probability for type-1 error for multiple testing is
+  :math:`1-(1-\alpha)^n`, where :math:`n` is the number of test and :math:`\alpha` the type-1 error rate of the single test).

 Books
 -----